 For one of the shelves we decided to put some white hooks on the bottom so my nephew could hang some clothes from the ledges.

-If you think about it, the shapes for these bookshelf ledges are endless.
+If you think about it, the shapes for these DIY Cloud Bookshelf Ledges are endless.

 If you have the basic idea you can create anything!